fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 {% embed_chart chart-configurations-legend-example-19.js %}

-Click [here](https://jsfiddle.net/fusioncharts/1q92e8jr/) to edit the above chart.
+Click [here](https://www.fusioncharts.com/dev/demos/chart-gallery) to edit the above chart.

-In the above chart, even if the value of `legendNumRows` attribute is set to **3**, the number of rows displayed is **2** whereas the number of columns have changed to **3**.
+In the above chart, even if the value of `legendNumRows` attribute is set to **3**, the number of rows displayed is **2**, whereas the number of columns has changed to **3**.
 For the legends, `legendNumColumns` attribute gets the higher priority than `legendNumRows`.
 So, in the above sample when the value of `legendNumColumns` is set to **3**, the chart sets the legend icons according to the attribute.

 ## Customize Legend Scroll Bar